-General Mills is now at the bottom of the scorecard and comes last in supporting women, climate change and transparency.
-Strongest on water, but on all the other issues has a long way to go to catch up.
+General Mills is now most improved, having made progress on climate, workers, gender and transparency.
+It performs strongest on climate and water, but on all the other issues has a long way to go to catch up.

 We assessed publicly available information on the policies and commitments of the 'Big 10' food companies towards the sourcing of agricultural commodities from developing countries.
 The Scorecard looks at seven themes, weighing each theme equally.
 The index tackles some cutting edge issues that will require rigorous debate and dialogue between companies, civil society and industry experts.
 Find out more...